ncronquist/blog/_posts/2015-08-11-web-development-setup.md

 #### Git

 If you're doing web development, chances are that you're going to use Git at some point in time.
 Git is a distributed version control system.
-Even if you choose to use a different VCS or if you choose not to use version control at all (PLEASE RETHINK THIS DECISION), then you'll probably still want Git installed just to easily download other helpful projects or tool source code.
+Even if you choose to use a different VCS or if you choose not to use version control at all (PLEASE RETHINK THIS DECISION), then you'll probably still want Git installed just to easily download other helpful projects or source code.
 You can simply use `sudo apt-get install git` to install Git, but unfortunately the default Ubuntu repository is pointing to an old version.
 Add the new repository, update, and install.

 ``` bash
 sudo add-apt-repository ppa:git-core/ppa